Vicky16032205/solution-challenge-2025/README.md

   - **Font Awesome**: For icons.
 - **APIs and Platforms:**
   - **Google Gemini APIs**: Used for AI-powered feedback on user responses (e.g., code analysis, behavioral feedback).
+  - **Web Speech API**: Used for capturing and processing audio inputs for technical and HR interviews.
 - **Deployment:**
   - **Render**: Hosted on Render for live deployment.
   - **GitHub**: Source code hosted on a public GitHub repository.